ryansheehy0/Neo-C/possible_features.md

 - `delete`
 - Remove `enum class`.
 Use namespaces and enums.
 	- You can achieve the same result by putting an enum inside a namespace.
+	- If you want to make something of the enum type you can't do so with enum in a namespace
 - Casting?
 	- `const_cast`, `static_cast`, `reinterpret_cast`, `dynamic_cast`
 	- Why not use C style casting?